devchait/devchait.github.io/docs/_posts/2020-07-04-builder-pattern.md

 Let us assume a scenario where in we want to develop a system to store details of all **Humans** on the earth.
 Let us start quickly from simpler things without wasting much time in what we are going to do.
 Here I will be gradually creating a system similar to the marvel universe.
 Starting from very first entity known to all of us **the human-beings** on **Earth**.
 I have decided to go with python for this.
 I will start with very basic requirement of our trageted system and will implement it using suitable design pattern.
 While trying to keep the overall design clean and **SOLID** we may need to restructure many things as and when required.
 This is my attempt to explore most of the python paradigm starting from OOPs then moving towards many fascinating concepts.

-> This blog focuses on basic design pattern the Builder Pattern in python.

 Let us start from attributes of human being:

 When we say human being we visualize some attributes.
 Like gender, address, physic, financial status, occupation, IQ, hobbies, education, contact number, ID, body mark, signature and so on.